miguelcsx/bro/README.md

 ## Api Key

-In order to use Bro on your local machine, you must create a `.env` file and set the GEMINI_API_KEY=api_key variable.
+In order to use Bro on your local machine, you must create a `.env` file and set the `GEMINI_API_KEY=api_key variable`.
 For the development of this project, we used a free trial Gemini API key.
 We want you to be able to use it as well, so we've created a new Gemini API key with a free trial (note: this means only a limited number of questions and attempts are allowed before reaching the token limit).
 However, it is perfectly suitable for trying out Bro.
 The api key is: `AIzaSyDOqUQzvkNoDPgFZVggPTTa55eXvAZhP9Y`

 ## References